ximberguenxa/homeflix/README.md

-# homeflix, I`m trying to do all what i learn every day in this project
+# homeflix, I`m trying to do all what I learn every day in this project